Cosmological gravitational particle production and its implications for cosmological relics: Extension to fields with spin

 The preceding discussion of CGPP in scalar field theories may be extended to fields with spin.
 One appealing aspect of invoking CGPP to explain the origin of cosmological relics, such as dark matter, is that the exercise of model building is limited to specifying only the particle's mass and spin if a minimal coupling to gravity is assumed.
 Therefore it is worthwhile to survey this limited parameter space by considering a range of spins.

 In this section we first provide a general argument that CGPP requires conformal symmetry breaking.
 We then discuss several representations of the Lorentz group with nonzero spin.
 For each representation we illustrate how the cosmological expansion leads to time-dependent equations of motion.
-We highlight how the phenomenon of CGPP differs for each of these theories as compared with the scalar theories discussed previously.
+We highlight how the phenomenon of CGPP differs for each of these theories from the previously discussed scalar theories.